-Ranked choice voting not only changes our elections, but also changes the culture of power and politics - all while increasing political engagement, encouraging a positive vision of the future, and electing more women and people of color to positions of leadership.
+RCV not only changes our elections, but also changes the culture of power and politics.
+It is the beginning of building a State of the Future that encourages candidates to campaign with a positive vision of the future and elects more women and people of color to positions of leadership.

 What is Ranked Choice Voting?

 The way we vote violates our values of fairness, freedom, meaningful representation, and racial equity.
 The solution is called Ranked Choice Voting (RCV).